 Current Research Projects

-Theme 1: Adolescent development and behaviour
+Theme 1: Adolescent development

-- Approach and avoidance behaviours during adolescence: relationships to anxiety and risk taking behaviours.
+- Approach and avoidance behaviours during adolescence: relationships to anxiety and risk-taking behaviours.

 - Responses to signals of threat and safety during adolescence